Amaan-Uddin/User-Authentication-System/README.md

     - Generate an access token secret and refresh token secret.
     - Update the JWT configuration in the project's configuration file, including the secret keys.

+5. Set up OAuth2 with Google:

+    - Go to the [Google Cloud Console](https://console.cloud.google.com/) and create a new project.
+    - Enable the "Google+ API" and "Gmail API" for your project.
+    - Navigate to the "Credentials" section in the Google Cloud Console for your project.
+    - Click on "Create Credentials" and select "OAuth client ID."
+    - Choose "Web application" as the application type
+    - Set the "Authorized redirect URIs" to your callback URL for OAuth2 authentication
+    - Click "Create" to generate the OAuth2 client ID and client secret.

+6. Configure the OAuth2 client in your project:

+    - Create an OAuth2 client with your client ID, client secret, and redirect URI:

+      `const oauth2Client = new google.auth.OAuth2(
+  'YOUR_CLIENT_ID',
+  'YOUR_CLIENT_SECRET',
+  'YOUR_REDIRECT_URI'
+);`

-5. Start the server:
+7. Start the server:

     `npm start`

-6. Open your web browser and visit [http://localhost:3000](http://localhost:3000/) to access the User Authentication System.
+8. Open your web browser and visit [http://localhost:3000](http://localhost:3000/) to access the User Authentication System.

 ## Note:

-Please note that when running the code on your local machine, it is important to set up an `.env` file with all the required configurations.
-This file should include the following information:
+Before running the code on your local machine, set up an `.env` file with the required configurations:

 - `DATABASE_URI`: The URI or path to your MongoDB database.
 - `ACCESS_TOKEN_SECRET`: The secret key used for generating access tokens.
 - `REFRESH_TOKEN_SECRET`: The secret key used for generating refresh tokens.
-- `REMEMBER_TOKEN_SECRET`: The secret key used for generating remember tokens.
+- `REMEMBER_TOKEN_SECRET`: The secret key used for generating remember tokens (i.e. Remember Me Tokens).
-- `EMAIL_ADD`: The email address used for sending email notifications.
+- `GOOGLE_CLIENT_ID`: The client ID obtained from the Google Cloud Console for OAuth2 authentication.
+- `GOOGLE_CLIENT_SECRET`: The client secret obtained from the Google Cloud Console for OAuth2 authentication.
-- `PASSWORD`: The password for the above email address, used for authentication in nodemailer syntax.
+- `GOOGLE_REDIRECT_URI`: The redirect URI for OAuth2 authentication (e.g., [https://developers.google.com/oauthplayground](https://developers.google.com/oauthplayground)).

-Make sure to set the values for these configurations in your `.env` file before running the User Authentication System on your local machine.

 ## Contributing